jundalisay/sp/content/en/research/ranald/hands/chapter-20.md

 band in
 Pennsylvania town.
 The entire family rushed West to a man see him.

-When they arrived, they found a shivering skeleton of At last thereTYPES OF FINGERPRINTS
+When they arrived, they found a shivering skeleton of

-105
+At
+last there

 tossing in the last stages of delirium tremens.
 The hospital gave hope of life and no prospect of a rational word before death. fifteen